Glossary

 No entregable: (Sp.) undeliverable.

-No gum (NG): term meaning that the stamp has no sign
+No gum (NG): term meaning that the stamp has no sign of gum.

 No Hay Estampillas (Sellos): (Sp.)
 "There are no stamps," used for various departments of Colombia receipt labels, during stamp shortage.